Sharp (Angela Winbush album)

-Sharp is the debut studio album by American recording artist Angela Winbush, after she left the duo Rene & Angela.
-The album was released in September 1987 on Mercury Records and peaked at #7 on the Billboard R&B Albums chart and at #81 on the Billboard 200.
+Sharp is the debut studio album by the American musician Angela Winbush, after she left the duo Rene & Angela.
+The album was released in 1987 on Mercury Records and peaked at No. 7 on the Billboard R&B Albums chart and at No. 81 on the Billboard 200.

-The album spawned four singles which were all commercially successful on the US R&B singles chart, including the album's lead single "Angel" which peaked at #1 on Billboard's Hot R&B Songs.
+The album spawned four singles which were all commercially successful on the US R&B singles chart, including the album's lead single "Angel" which peaked at No. 1 on Billboard's Hot R&B Songs.

 On the vinyl pressing, tracks 1–5 were known as the "Slammin' Side", while tracks 6–9 were known as the "Quiet Storm Side".
 The album, as well as the single "Angel", were nominated for a Soul Train Music Award in 1988.

 Track listing

 All songs written, arranged, produced and performed by Angela Winbush, except where noted.